mannsi/PsController/README.md

 Installation
 ------
-The easiest way to install is to run `sudo python3 setup.py`.
+The easiest way to install is to run `sudo python3 setup.py install`.
 Note that this will try to download and install python dependencies so a network connection is probably needed (see the setup.py file for dependencies).

 Running
 ------